-At over 200 miles from north to south, the Chao Phraya River (picture above) flows through the middle of the capital Bangkok before emptying into the Gulf of Thailand.
+At over 200 miles from north to south, the Chao Phraya River (pictured below) flows through the middle of the capital Bangkok before emptying into the Gulf of Thailand.
 Thailand's most important river system, the Chao Phraya and its arborescent network of tributaries form a watershed encompassing one-third of the country's land area.
 The river also hosts some of Thailand's legendary floating markets.

 The 300-mile Pa Sak River runs north to south, eventually flowing into the Chao Phraya and forming the easternmost extension of the larger river's watershed.
 The Pa Sak anchors a valley through Thailand's Phetchabun Mountains and flows through some of the country's most remarkable landscape.

-The Red River (picture above) begins in the Yunnan Province of south-central China and flows down into northwestern Vietnam.
+The Red River (pictured below) begins in the Yunnan Province of south-central China and flows down into northwestern Vietnam.
 North of Hanoi, the Lo and Black rivers flow into the Red, and the system's joining with the regional Thai Binh River forms the Red River Delta area, which continues southwards to the Gulf of Tonkin coastline.

 Further south, the Lam River enters north-central Vietnam from the northern Laotian mountains and follows a southeasterly course into the Gulf of Tonkin.
 The Lam is joined by many local tributaries and borders the Hong Linh Mountains.